contao/docs/docs/dev/framework/templates/architecture.md

 {{% /example %}}

 #### Variant templates
-On of Contao's features is the ability to provide variants to an existing template and let editors choose which one to use in the back end on a per-element basis.
-You could for instance have a bunch of specialized templates for the text content element — one that can be use, when something should pop out in the design and one that maybe wraps lengthy side notes in an expandable section.
+One of Contao's features is the ability to provide variants to an existing template and let editors choose which one to use in the back end on a per-element basis.
+You could for instance have a bunch of specialized templates for the text content element — maybe one that can be used, when something should stand out in the design and one that wraps lengthy side notes in an expandable section.

 {{% example "Creating variant templates" %}}
 To get what we outlined above, we need to create two new templates.
-In order to not repeat ourselves and to potentially profit from adjustments made by others (extensions), we are going to extend the original text content element template (`@Contao/content_element/text.html.twig`) and only tweak some blocks.
+In order to not repeat ourselves and to potentially profit from adjustments made by others, we are going to extend the original text content element template (`@Contao/content_element/text.html.twig`) and only tweak some blocks.

 The first variant template, `content_element/text/highlight.html.twig`, adds a big red border around the text — no-one will miss that: